Stanford-Peng/GovHack-DynamicPricing/FlexiTrip.md

 *FlexiTrip* believes that a dynamic pricing on public transport will balance the traffic of the whole transport system and let user make a informed decision to choose between time and cost while planning their commute.

-The tiered pricing based on near real time service occupancy  will help  commuters decide their journey in a informed way , which would also benefit governments to outline the Pricing Models flexibly based on the Global
+The tiered pricing based on near real time service occupancy  will help  commuters decide their journey in a informed way , which would also benefit governments to outline the Pricing Models flexibly based on the Global config

 ## Problems We identified
  * Current Pricing Model for Transport is pretty much static , this does not provide better outcome for three pillars of transport system access, mobility, and connectivity.